helxplatform/search-documentation/docs/development-guide/dug/config.md

-## 1. Setting Up the Dug Environment
+## 1. Set Up the Dug Environment
 PJ's stuff here

 Client machine must be able to access enviro

-## 2. Adding the Dug Helm Repo and Pulling the Latest Helm Chart
+## 2. Add the Helm Repo and Pull the Latest Helm Chart

 RENCI uses Helm charts to deploy Dug in Kubernetes.
 A Helm chart is like a recipe.
 It bundles everything an application needs&mdash;code, settings, and dependencies&mdash;into a single package.
 This makes it easier to install, update, and manage applications consistently across different environments without having to manually configure everything each time.